microsoft/hlsl-specs/proposals/0043-groupshared-arguments.md

 ## Detailed Design

-Any type which is valid for a `groupshared` variable should be valid as a `groupshared` function parameter declaration.
+Any type which is valid for a `groupshared` variable is valid as a `groupshared` function parameter declaration.

 ### Errors and Warnings

 The `groupshared` type annotation keyword will be allowed on function parameter declarations.
-In language modes before HLSL 202x, a warning will be produced, but should still be supported if the compiler supports the feature.
+In language modes before HLSL 202x, a warning will be produced, but it should still be supported if the compiler supports the feature.

 A function annotated with either `export` or `[noinline]` will not be allowed to have function parameter declarations annotated with `groupshared`.
 Doing so